 - As an elective within a degree, or studied as an individual course

 Undergraduate courses Mongolian 1, Mongolian 2, Mongolian 3 and Mongolian 4.
-See ANU Programs and Courses for postgraduate offers and study options for Major, Minor and Specialisations.
+See ANU Programs and Courses for study options.
 See Open Universities Australia for studying Mongolian 1-4 as subject.

 Our program is available to any ANU students, external students and interested members of the public through Open Universities Australia.
 The School of Culture, History and Language, where the courses are based, places a unique emphasis on both in-country and online experience.
 For more information on exchange programs and in-country language opportunities, visit the ANU global programs or enquire email@example.com.